f5devcentral/Triton-Server-NGINX-Plus-Ingress-Controller/README.md

 ## Cleanup

-After you have finished using the inference server, you should use Helm and kubectl to delete the deployment.
+After you have finished using the inference server, you can use Helm and kubectl to delete the deployment.

 ```